“Autumn Leaves” by John Everett Millais

 In this piece, Millais depicts four young girls standing around a pile of autumn leaves as they build a bonfire.
 In true Pre-Raphaelite fashion, the leaves are in extreme detail, directing the viewer’s gaze from the bottom of the canvas, at the leaves, up centrally towards the girls.
 The two girls on the left stare at the viewer as they add leaves to the pile.
 They are in dark green and have their long hair loose.
 The two girls on the right are looking away from the viewer.
 The older one is holding a rake, while the youngest holds an apple with a bite taken from it.
 All appear melancholy and somber as they continue their task of building the bonfire leaf pile.
 The faintest beginnings of blue and gray smoke can be seen in the lower left as the bonfire begins to smolder.
 In the background, the twilight sky illuminates the upper half of the painting, silhouetting poplar trees against an orange and yellow sky.

 Art historians have interpreted this piece as a representation of the passage of time and the loss of youth, with the symbolic use of the falling autumn leaves.
-Just to the left of Alice Gray, just barely visible, is the shape of a man holding a scythe, possibly alluding to Death himself.
+To the left of Alice Gray, just barely visible, is the shape of a man holding a scythe, possibly alluding to Death himself.
 Millais has said, “Is there any sensation more delicious than that awakened by the odour of burning leaves?
 To me nothing brings back sweeter memories of the days that are gone; it is the incense offered by departing summer to the sky, and it brings one a happy conviction that Time puts a peaceful seal on all that was gone”.

-“Autumn Leaves” is currently on display at the Manchester Art Gallery in Manchester, England.
+Autumn Leaves” is currently in the collections of the Manchester Art Gallery in Manchester, England.

 For more on John Everett Millais, please visit his short biography here.